Matthew-Hurrell/labyrinth-of-riddles/README.md

 * In the early stages of the project development there was no riddle me this function.
 Each riddle had a separate riddle function with all the text elements being added in manually from the run.py module.
 This was not an effective way of running the program so the separate code was condensed into one singular function which is passed variables as arguments for each riddle.
 This helped to cut down on the amount of excess code significantly.
 The riddles were also placed within a list of dictionaries to make access and organisation easier.
 * During the development process there were many bugs caused by indentation and line limit issues.
 To resolve this line breaks had to be added frequently to keep the amount of characters on each line within the limit.
 This also created some confusion with the indentation on the next line following a line break.
 Lines were being indented following a line break when they should not have been.
 This was simply resolved by removing the excess whitespace.
 * A bug also presented itself during development of the while loops in conjunction with the if/elif/else statements.
 In the early stages when a function was called from the if statement, the loop would also continue simultaneously.
 This was not the intended outcome.
 This bug created a continueous loop which the user could not escape from.
 This was resolved by breaking out of the loop using the frequent use of the break statement in the appropriate places.
+* One of the last large functions to implement was the process name function.
+This feature created a number of bugs.
+One of the main issues was being able to access and use the username variable across multiple python modules.
+The variable needed to be accessed from both the run.py module and the storyboard.py module.
+Importing the run.py variable to the storyboard.py module created a circular error due to both files importing each other.
+Many solutions were tested, including creating a separate file to store the variable, which just ended up created more bugs.
+Ultimately the easiest solution was to make certain storyboard elements functions, which were then passed the username variable as an argument from run.py.
+This allowed the username variable to be used in the text elements in storyboard.py and resolved the bug.

 [Back to top](<#contents>)

 ### Unresolved

 * There is one unfortunate bug that hasn't been resolved.
 During the final stages of testing it was discovered that if a user types with the keyboard while the typewriter is printing storyboard elements to the terminal, the user characters appear in the terminal along with the printed text.
 These characters are then added into the user's next input choice, which is then processed by the program and could consequently lead to a correct user answer being evaluated as incorrect.
-To resolve this a function needs to be created to block user keyboard input while storyboard elements are being printed.
+To resolve this, a function needs to be created to block user keyboard input while storyboard elements are being printed.
 Multiple potential solutions were trialled and tested but unfortunately, no easy fixes were found.

 [Back to top](<#contents>)